-30. After investigation, consultation and consideration of alternative posts, and where there is no reasonable prospect of the doctor returning to work, employers will have the option to terminate employment before the doctor has reached the end of his or her contractual period of sick leave, provided that the doctor will receive his or her entitlement in accordance with Table 1.
+30. After investigation, consultation and consideration of alternative posts, and where there is no reasonable prospect of the doctor returning to work, employers will have the option to terminate employment before the doctor has reached the end of the contractual paid sick absence period, subject to locally agreed sickness absence policies and procedures and in accordance with extant SGHD circulars, guidance and directions.